Tensor category equivariant KK-theory: Tensor category action: from module category to C*-algebra

 We call the triple $(\sA, \alpha, \fu)$ a \emph{nonunital $\sC$-module category}, and often write it just as $\sA$ by suppressing $(\alpha,\fu)$.
 For $\pi, \sigma \in \Obj \sC $, $X \in \Obj \sA$ and $f \in \Hom_\sC(\pi,\sigma)$, the images $\alpha_\pi (X) \in \Obj \sA$ and $\alpha_f (X) \in \Hom_{\sA}(\alpha_\pi(X), \alpha_\sigma(X))$ are also denoted by $X \otimes_\alpha \pi$ and $1_X \otimes_\alpha f$, or just $X \otimes \pi$ and $1_X \otimes f$ if there is no confusion, respectively.
 For $\sC$-module categories $\sA$ and $\sB$, a $\sC$-module functor from $\sA$ to $\sB$ is a nonunital $\ast$-functor $\cF \colon \sA \to \sB$ together with natural unitaries $\mathsf{v}_{X,\pi} \colon \cF(X \otimes_\alpha \pi ) \to \cF(X) \otimes_\beta \pi $ satisfying the associativity and the unit conditions (cf.\ \cite{etingofTensorCategories2015}*{Definition 7.2.1}).

-\begin{df} Let $A$ be a separable C*-algebra.
+\begin{df} We write $\Ccat^\sC$ for the category of separable nonunital $\sC$-module categories and natural isomorphism classes of proper $\sC$-module functors. \end{df} \begin{df} Let $A$ be a separable C*-algebra.
 We call an action of $\sC$ on the nonunital C*-category $\Mod(A)$ in the above sense a (right) \emph{action of $\sC$ on $A$}. \end{df} Equivalently (up to natural unitary), by \cref{thm:algebra.category} (2), a $\sC$-action on $A$ is given by a C*-tensor functor $(\alpha, \fu) \colon \sC \to \Bimod_{\rm es}(A,A)$.
-We conventionally regard $\Bimod_{\rm es}(A,A)$ as a strict C*-tensor category and abbreviate the bracket for iterated tensor products of bimodules.
+We conventionally regard $\Bimod_{\rm es}(A,A)$ as a strict C*-tensor category and omit brackets for iterated tensor products of bimodules.

 \begin{rem} A monoidal functor $(\cS , \mathsf{s}) \colon \sC \to \sD$ induces a pull-back functor $\cS^* \colon \Ccat^\sD \to \Ccat^\sC$ by $\cS^*(\sA, \alpha,\fu):= (\sA, \alpha \circ \cS , (1 \otimes_\alpha \mathsf{s}_{\pi \otimes \sigma })\fu_{\cS(\pi),\cS(\sigma)})$ and $\cS^* (\cF, \mathsf{v}):=(\cF, \mathsf{v}_{\cS(\blank )} )$.
 If $\cS$ is a monoidal equivalence, then $\cS^*$ is a categorical equivalence.
 More explicitly, for the inverse $(\cT , \mathsf{t})$ of $\cS$ and the natural isomorphism $u \colon \id \to \cT \circ \cS$, the family of $\sC$-module functors $ (\id_\sA, \{ 1 \otimes_\alpha u_\pi \}_{\pi \in \Obj \sC }) \colon \sA \to \cS^*\cT^*\sA$ is associated, which forms a natural isomorphism $\id \to \cS^* \circ \cT^*$. \end{rem}